VirgilSecurity/virgil-messenger-qt/README.md

         cd virgil-nix-client-server-example

-1. Create folder for the build purposes and go to it
+1. Create a folder for the build purposes and go to it.

         mkdir build && cd build

-1. Configure and build
+1. Configure and build.

         cmake .. && make